brightcove/bc-ssdlc/Security Process/Risk-Rating.md

-# Risk Rating (aka., Security Bug Bar) [Security Process]
+# Risk Rating (aka.
+Security Bug Bar) [Security Process]
-<font size="-1">_Author: Carlo Valentin - Dec.
-2018_</font>

-# Overview
+## Overview

 When vulnerabilities are identified by Application Security, the risk of the vulnerability needs to be effectively communicated to teams so that they can be fixed in a timely manner.
 As such, a standard set of definitions is needed for how Application Security classifies these vulnerabilities.
 These definitions ensure that development teams can quickly and easily understand the potential risk a vulnerability poses to their application or service.
 This gives a unified understanding of how to prioritize fixing known vulnerabilities.

 ## Description

-When communicating vulnerabilities within security and to Unity’s product teams, Application Security has defined definitions and classes for the risk of each vulnerability.
+When communicating vulnerabilities within security and to Brightcove’s product teams, Application Security has defined definitions and classes for the risk of each vulnerability.
 In determining the risk rating for a particular vulnerability, an aggregate score is used by taking the Impact and Likelihood ratings of a vulnerability and giving it a final rating.
 This provides the flexibility of taking different aspects of a vulnerability into account, while defining the standard by what Application Security judges vulnerabilities against.

-##### Classification via Rating Matrix
+## Classification via Rating Matrix

 In order to determine the risk rating for a vulnerability, take the identified Impact and Likelihood and use the matrix below to determine the final rating.

 <table>